-Economic Policy Score: 6 New Zealand is widely known for the significant structural policy reforms introduced in the 1980s and 1990s.
+Economic Policy Score: 6

+New Zealand is widely known for the significant structural policy reforms introduced in the 1980s and 1990s.
 Despite strong early public opposition, these reforms have had a largely positive impact, and the resulting policies have remained largely intact.
 Yet New Zealand is also often cited as a country for which free-market reforms have not yielded the improvements in productivity, economic growth and living standards that were anticipated and promised by reformers.
-Yet the demand for a return to growth became more insistent after the National government took office in 2008, substantive policy change since then has been relatively modest.
-Some have blamed the minority nature of the National government for the slow and incremental nature of change.
-However, given that National has been able to implement a vast majority of its economic initiatives, responsibility may have less to do with lack of support from its junior support parties than with the cautious, pragmatic and poll-driven nature of the government's economic agenda under the leadership of Prime Minister John Key (2008-2016).
+The demand for a return to growth became more insistent after the National government took office in 2008, with some blaming the minority nature of the National government for the slow and incremental nature of change.
+However, given that National has been able to implement a vast majority of its economic initiatives, responsibility may have less to do with lack of support from its junior support parties than with the cautious, pragmatic and poll-driven nature of the government's economic agenda.
 This is not to ignore the wider context of the global financial crisis, which drove the New Zealand economy into recession, albeit less severely than in many other OECD countries.
 Fiscal surpluses, due in part to earlier reforms, swung to deficits.
-Getting back to a balanced budget has since been the preeminent issue on the government's agenda.
-Data from Statistics New Zealand indicates that the economy grew by 3.6% in the year to June 2016, which is the third highest growth rate in the OECD group.
-According to the OECD Economic Outlook for New Zealand, economic growth is projected to slow to 3% in 2016 and 2.7% in 2017.
-Inflation is currently low, but is forecast to reach 2% in 2017.
+Getting back to a balanced budget has since been the pre-eminent issue on the government's agenda.
+According to the 2017 OECD Economic Survey of New Zealand, economic growth has averaged around 3% over the past three years and is projected to remain strong through 2018.
+Whereas inflation increased somewhat to 2.2 % in early 2017, it then slowed down to 1.7% in the second quarter of the same year.